Antiferroelectric Altermagnets: Antiferroelectricity Alters Magnets

-We first examine our design principle for AFEAM and $\varepsilon$-controlled $\textbf{\emph{P}}_S$ in the family Cu$M$P$_2$S(Se)$_6$, where $M$ = Cr, Mo, W, known for its 2D multiferroic properties~\cite{Qi2018:APL,Hua2021:CPL_CWPS,io2023direct,wang2023electrical,Hu2024:CCPS_exp,yu2023voltage}.
-The Cu ions have a zigzag vertical shift from the mid-plane of its structure, inducing a local out-of-plane electric polarization with AFE order [Fig.~2(a)], while the Cr/Mo/W atoms induce magnetism.
-Applying $\varepsilon$ can align the Cu ions to the same side within the vertical layer, producing a FE phase [Fig.~2(b)], as observed in recent experiments~\cite{io2023direct,wang2023electrical,Hu2024:CCPS_exp}.
+Following the above TB model, we first examine our design principle for AFEAM and $\varepsilon$-controlled $\textbf{\emph{P}}_S$ in the family Cu$M$P$_2$S(Se)$_6$, where $M$ = Cr, Mo, W, known for its 2D multiferroic properties~\cite{Qi2018:APL,Hua2021:CPL_CWPS,io2023direct,wang2023electrical,Hu2024:CCPS_exp,yu2023voltage}.
+The Cu ions have a zigzag vertical shift from the mid-plane of its structure, inducing a local out-of-plane electric polarization with AFE order, while the Cr/Mo/W atoms induce magnetism constructing spin lattices as in Fig.~3(a).
+Applying $\varepsilon$ can align the Cu ions to the same side within the vertical layer, producing a FE phase [Fig.~3(b)], as observed in recent experiments~\cite{io2023direct,wang2023electrical,Hu2024:CCPS_exp}.

-To further understand the magnetic order and electronic structure of Cu$M$P$_2$S(Se)$_6$, we first explore their MLs and then study thicker films and bulk material through vdW stacking.
-We consider three typical magnetic configurations: FM, zigzag AFM (zAFM), and stripe AFM (sAFM), as shown in Fig.~2.
-Our calculations show that the ML CuCrP$_2$S(Se)$_6$ favors FM, while MLs of CuMoP$_2$S(Se)$_6$ and CuWP$_2$S(Se)$_6$ favor sAFM, consistent with the previous studies and experiments~\cite{Qi2018:APL,Hua2021:CPL_CWPS,io2023direct,wang2023electrical,Hu2024:CCPS_exp}.
-This $M$-type dependency is attributed to the combined effect~\cite{Hua2021:CPL_CWPS,Duan2022:TMP2X6,Huang2018:jacs} of the crystal field splitting and the exchange interaction, as discussed in Supplemental Material (SM)~\cite{SMAFEAM}.
+To reveal the magnetic order and electronic structure of Cu$M$P$_2$S(Se)$_6$, we first explore their MLs and then study thicker films and bulk material through vdW stacking.
+We consider three typical magnetic configurations: FM, stripe AFM (sAFM) in Fig.~3, and zigzag AFM in SM {~\cite{SMAFEAM}}.
+Our calculations show that the ML CuCrP$_2$S(Se)$_6$ favors FM, while MLs of CuMoP$_2$S(Se)$_6$ and CuWP$_2$S(Se)$_6$ favor sAFM as discussed in SM~\cite{SMAFEAM}, consistent with the previous studies and experiments~\cite{Qi2018:APL,Hua2021:CPL_CWPS,io2023direct,wang2023electrical,Hu2024:CCPS_exp}.
+This $M$-type dependency is attributed to the combined effect~\cite{Hua2021:CPL_CWPS,Duan2022:TMP2X6,Huang2018:jacs} of the crystal field splitting and the exchange interaction~\cite{SMAFEAM}.
 While previous studies have mainly focused on FM CuCrP$_2$S(Se)$_6$, the AFM CuMoP$_2$S(Se)$_6$ and CuWP$_2$S(Se)$_6$ are largely overlooked as AFM are often deemed less interesting.
-However, these AFM are excellent candidates for our AFEAM design, showing their potential for demonstrating the new type of $\varepsilon$-control of $\textbf{\emph{P}}_S$ in Fig.~1.
+However, these AFM are excellent candidates for our AFEAM design in Fig.~1.